 Some people with eczema have a primary immunodeficiency disorder that may make them more likely to get infections.
 But eczema can also affect people with healthy immune systems.

 When you have eczema, the skin barrier that would normally keep out allergens, bacteria, and other germs isn’t working as it should.
-Instead of keeping unwanted elements out, breaks in your skin’s barrier allow them to seep in, according to
+Instead of keeping unwanted elements out, breaks in your skin’s barrier allow them to seep in, according to 2023 research.

 Once allergens or other substances are inside your body, your immune system reacts.

 It sends out an army of white blood cells that release chemicals and other substances to destroy the invaders.
 These substances are responsible for your skin’s inflammation.

 Think about when you cut yourself or skin a knee.
 Your immune system responds to the injury by producing redness, itching, swelling, and pain at the site.
 This is a good thing — proof that your immune system is strong and healthy.